johnnypesola/1dv449-Project/README.md

 Appname: My Climbing Trip / Climbing Companion

 The application is going to be an Angular.js mobile based application (http://mobileangularui.com/).
-It's not going go commersial or be published on Google Play or iTunes in the first phase of development, maybe later depending on licencing issues and such.
+It's not going go commercial or be published on Google Play or iTunes in the first phase of development, maybe later depending on licencing issues and such.

 I have two potential paths to follow.
 Focusing on both will be too time-consuming.